LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

 Let $K$ be the set of indices of the double pseudolines involved in the splitting mutation, let $w$ be the index of the moving double pseudoline, let $\wo$ be the vertex involved in the mutation, and for any $v \in K\setminus\{w\}$ let $x(v) \in \setnode{w}{v}$ defined by the condition $L_{x(v)} = \wo.$

-Let $w^*$ be a double pseudoline containing $\wo$ in its M{\"o}bius strip such that any pseudoline of $L$ crosses $w^*$ in exactly two points and such that no vertex of the arrangement $L$ belongs to the M{\"o}bius strip $\MS(w^*)$ bounded by $w^*.$ The pseudolines of $L$ induce a decomposition of $\MS(w^*)$ into quadrilateral regions.
+Let $w^*$ be a double pseudoline containing $\wo$ in its crosscap side such that any pseudoline of $L$ crosses $w^*$ in exactly two points and such that no vertex of the arrangement $L$ belongs to the M{\"o}bius strip $\MS(w^*)$ bounded by $w^*.$ The pseudolines of $L$ induce a decomposition of $\MS(w^*)$ into quadrilateral regions.
 In particular the trace of the central cell of the raiponce $L$ indexed by $w$ onto $\MS(w^*)$ is one of its quadrilateral regions that we shall denote by $Q$.
 We denote by $S$ and $S^*$ the sides of $Q$ supported by $\wo$ and $w^*$, respectively, and we denote by $Q'$ the second quadrilateral region of $\MS(w^*)$ bounded by $S$.

 Let $B_1$ be a generic point of $Q$ if $\wo \in {\cal D}(\Gamma'_{w})$; otherwise let $B_1$ be a generic point of $Q'.$